quixio/quix-streams/docs/windowing.md

 sdf = app.dataframe(...)

 # Calculate a sum of values over a window of 10 seconds
-# and emit results only when the window is complete
+# and use .final() to emit results only when the window is complete
 sdf = sdf.tumbling_window(timedelta(seconds=10)).sum().final()

 # Results: